December 7, 2011 – 6:58 pm | 16 Comments

 The Baseline

-This is, very simply, the bare minimum content to create a template file that simply creates a file containing “Hello World!” when used to provision a phone.
+This is the bare minimum content to create a template file that simply creates a file containing "Hello World!" when used to provision a phone.
 This will not create a usable configuration file yet, but it describes the starting point.

-• The portions highlighted in red are static content which must always be present.
+• The portions highlighted in red are static content which must be present always.

-• The portion highlighted in blue is the filename which the template will create inside the provisioning folder.
+• The portion highlighted in blue is the filename which the template will use to create the file inside the provisioning folder.

-• The portion highlighted in pink is the actual content which will be placed inside the file created by the template, after parsing.
+• The portion highlighted in green is the actual content which will be placed inside the file created by the template after parsing.

-Note that in the Baseline Template a “<![CDATA[" starting tag and a "]]>” ending tag is being used to encapsulate the contents to avoid the need to “escape” the contents – as would normally be required by HTML parsing mechanisms.
+Note: The Baseline Template has a <![CDATA[ starting tag and a ]]> ending tag.
+This is being used to encapsulate the contents to avoid the need to "escape" the contents – as would normally be required by HTML parsing mechanisms.

 <header>